ccutrer/waterfurnace_aurora/README.md

    AWL

 This code has been tested against several variations of equipment.
+The amount data available to you will depend on what equipment you have.
 If you own a different unit, and things aren't working well for you, I would be glad to have your help extending support!